Ghostscypher/php-mpesa/specifications.md

 #### Extras folder

-`src/Extras` - The extras folder will be used to store miscelleneous data
+`src/Extras` - The extras folder will be used to store miscellaneous data

-`src/Extras/MpesaConstants.ext` - This file will contain all constants related to our libabry
+`src/Extras/MpesaConstants.ext` - This file will contain all constants related to our library

 ### Tests folder